Cameron Archer: Aston Villa

 Archer came off the bench to make his senior debut for Villa at the age of 17 years 262 days in an EFL Cup tie against Crewe Alexandra on 27 August 2019.
-Villa were an invited side for 2019-20 EFL Trophy, fielding an under-21 side in the competition, Archer started in both of Villa's group matches against Salford City and Tranmere Rovers, scoring from 18 yards early in the game against Tranmere in a 2–1 defeat.
+Villa were an invited side for 2019–20 EFL Trophy, fielding an under-21 side in the competition, Archer started in both of Villa's group matches against Salford City and Tranmere Rovers, scoring from 18-yards early in the game against Tranmere in a 2–1 defeat.

 On 2 October 2020, Archer signed for Solihull Moors in the National League on loan until January 2021.
 He made his debut from the subs bench the following day, in a 2–1 away defeat to Woking.
 On 10 October 2020, Archer got his first two goals in senior league football in a 5–0 victory over King's Lynn Town.
 On 4 January 2021, the loan was extended until the end of the season with no option to recall.

 On 24 August 2021, Archer scored a hat-trick, his first senior goals for the club, in his first senior start, a 6–0 victory against Barrow in the second round of the EFL Cup.
 On 22 September, Archer scored against Chelsea in the third round of the EFL Cup in a 1–1 draw that Chelsea won on penalties 4–3.
 Three days later, Archer made his Premier League debut, coming on as an 86th-minute substitute in a 1–0 victory over Manchester United at Old Trafford.

 On 24 January 2022, Archer joined Preston North End on loan until the end of the season.
 Two days later, on 26 January, Archer scored on his debut in the Championship, a 2–0 away victory at West Bromwich Albion.

 In the build-up to the 2022–23 season, there was much debate about Archer's future, with a number of Championship teams linked with loan moves for the player.
 On 1 August 2022, Aston Villa manager Steven Gerrard announced that after impressing on a pre-season tour of Australia, Archer would remain with the club and be a part of the Premier League squad.
-On 5 August, Archer signed a new 5-year contract with The Villans.
+On 5 August, Archer signed a new five-year contract with The Villans.

 Having found first-team opportunities to be limited, Archer joined Championship club Middlesbrough on loan until the end of the season on 6 January 2023.
 Archer made his Middlesbrough debut the following day, as a substitute in a 5–1 FA Cup defeat to Premier League Brighton & Hove Albion.

+Sheffield United

+On 27 August 2023, Sheffield United announced the signing of Archer on a four-year deal, after reaching an agreement with Aston Villa on an undisclosed transfer fee, which was reported to be £18m.
+Press reports noted that Aston Villa insisted that the transfer included a buy-back clause.

+On 2 September 2023, Archer made his full debut for the club scoring the equaliser in 2–2 draw against Everton.